 As a memory tool think about the PNP transistor as a direct switch connected to the Positive voltage supply and the NPN transistor as a direct switch connected to the Negative (ground) voltage.

 The two circuits in Figure 12 illustrate the connections for an NPN and a PNP sensor’s connections to a compatible controller and its internal “detector.”
 The Hall-effect sensor could report an on-or-off condition and the ultrasonic sensor could produce a current proportional to distance.
 The “detector” would take action based on the current it receives.
-Some people prefer the NPN format because it always provides a connection to ground, or zero volts, whereas a PNP sensors could have a wide range of voltages on their outputs, depending on the sensor’s manufacturer and its design.
+Some people prefer the NPN format because it always provides a connection to ground, or zero volts, whereas a PNP sensor could have a wide range of voltages on their outputs, depending on the sensor’s manufacturer and its design.

 Figure 12.
 These diagrams show how current flows in an NPN and a PNP sensor connected to a compatible controller.
 Compare these circuits with the LED-control circuits in Figures 10 and 11.